John Lynch (American football): Pre-draft

 Although Lynch had only played free safety for one full season and 15 games altogether, he performed impressively enough throughout that single season to be considered one of the top safety prospects eligible for the upcoming 1993 NFL Draft.
 Teams and draft analysts persistently decided his limited experience was the main concern.
-Teams were also skeptical of his dedication to football and thought his inclusion in the NFL Draft was possibly just a ploy in an attempt to concern the Florida Marlins enough increase his salary.
+Teams were also skeptical of his dedication to football and thought his inclusion in the NFL Draft was possibly just a ploy in an attempt to concern the Florida Marlins enough to increase his salary.

 This was a recurring theme for top draft prospects that were also successful in baseball and selected in the MLB draft, including players like John Elway, Deion Sanders, and Bo Jackson.
-The Tampa Bay Buccaneers' owner Hugh Culverhouse vowed to never draft a baseball player again after an alleged scheme angered Bo Jackson enough to refuse to play for them although they drafted him first overall in 1986.
+The Tampa Bay Buccaneers' owner Hugh Culverhouse vowed to never draft a baseball player again after an alleged scheme angered Bo Jackson enough to refuse to play for them, although they drafted him first overall in 1986.